 KL: I think a couple of things.
 The understanding that whatever we experience in our lives, ultimately – it is to enable our soul to grow.
 And that this growth eventually leads us to our true inner wealth, it leads us to union.
 This is the case for all of us, trauma or not.

-KL: Yes, opening up the vista and just getting out of the way.
+KL: Yes, opening up the vista and simply getting out of the way.
 People can spend their whole lives getting in their own way.
 Just being in the way of what is really inside of them, that which is dying to be seen and to be experienced.
 Also, one of the great things in yoga is the concept of non-attachment, which ironically, will open us up to the fuller depths of love, the true depth of love.
 And love has no owner.
 That is what the divine simply is, and that is actually what we are all made of.

 MBH: Thank you so much Kristin for taking the time to share your insights about the innate capacity for healing that can be discovered and bolstered through the holistic practice of yoga.
 It is empowering to know that there are ways of accessing this manner of re-establishing balance, whether though physical movement, meditation or even studying certain texts and considering the possibility that they might can bring about new insights and ways of relating to our “story” and to ourselves.